 Culture

-It's not just festivals and events either.
+But, it's not just live music that is suffering.
 It seems like every day we hear of the closure of another beloved restaurant.
-Eastern Suburbs institution The Unicorn Hotel is shutting its doors.
-Famed Tetsuya is shutting after 35 years in business.
-Even generational family-run operations like The Olive Jar in Melbourne are closing shop.
+Eastern Suburbs institution The Unicorn Hotel has closed its doors.
+Famed Tetsuya shut in 2024 after 35 years in business.
+Even generational family-run operations like The Olive Jar in Melbourne have closed shop.

 Operational costs are too high – and pricing them in is more than what people can afford